Applying a Legendre collocation method based on domain decomposition to calculate underwater sound propagation in a horizontally stratified environment: Test examples and analysis of results

 \section{Test examples and analysis of results}

+To verify the validity of the LCM in solving the normal mode model and to summarize the characteristics of this method, the following tests and analyses were performed based on the 4 representative examples described in Table \ref{tab1}.
+Example 1 is a simple ideal fluid waveguide, which has an analytical solution and can be used to accurately compare the accuracy of the method proposed in this article with other methods.
+Example 2 is a layered deep-sea environment, which can be used to verify the correctness of LCM in a deep-sea environment where density varies with depth.
+Example 3 has a nonsmooth measured sound speed profile, which can be used to demonstrate the practicality of LCM.
+Example 4 simulates a Pekeris waveguide.
+This example is used to show that LCM can approximately simulate sound propagation in a semi-infinite space after adding a perfectly absorbing layer.

-To verify the validity of the CCM in solving the normal mode model and to summarize the characteristics of this method, the following tests and analysis were performed based on 7 examples, as shown in Table \ref{tab1}.
-For comparison, we consider the widely used Kraken program (including kraken.exe and field.exe) based on finite difference discretization, the rimLG program based on the Legendre-Galerkin spectral method \cite{Evans2020}, and the NM-CT program based on the Chebyshev-Tau spectral method \cite{Tu2020c}.
-To facilitate description, our normal mode model program based on the CCM developed in this paper is abbreviated as CCMP (Chebyshev collocation method program). rimLG, NM-CT and CCMP are all spectral methods.
-The various acoustic profiles used for the numerical examples are as follows: \begin{enumerate} \item The pseudolinear sound speed profile \cite{Chowdhury2018} shown in Fig.~\ref{Figure1a} is given by:
+For comparison, we consider the widely used Kraken program (including kraken.exe and field.exe) based on finite difference discretization, the rimLG program based on the Legendre-Galerkin spectral method \cite{Evans2016}, and the normal modes program based on the Chebyshev-Tau spectral method (NM-CT) \cite{Tu2020c,Tu2021code}.
+To facilitate the description, our normal mode model program based on the LCM developed in this paper is abbreviated as MultiLC (Multilayer Legendre collocation method).
+The programs rimLG, NM-CT and MultiLC are all based on spectral methods.